-Michael W. Koehnen, age 61, has been a director since 2002.
-He has been our Vice Chairman since 2010 and Corporate Secretary since 2021.
-Mr. Koehnen is a member of our risk committee.
-He is the owner and President of C.F.
-Koehnen & Sons, Inc., Glenn, CA, a fourth-generation family farming and beekeeping company.
+Mr. Koehnen has been our Vice Chairman since 2010 and Corporate Secretary since 2021.
+He is an owner and President of C.F.
+Koehnen & Sons, Inc., Glenn, CA, a fourthgeneration family farming and beekeeping company.
 Mr. Koehnen is also President and owner of Riverwest Processing, Glenn, CA, an almond processing company, and president of several other agricultural-related entities, including Riverwest Processing, PK Exports, Koehnen Farming Company and K3 Exports Inc.

-We nominated Mr. Koehnen because of his leadership experience and knowledge of corporate governance and compensation-related matters.
+We nominated Mr. Koehnen because of his leadership experience and knowledge of corporate governance, business operations and financial investment related matters.
 In addition, his extensive involvement in businesses related to the agricultural industry allows him to provide valuable insights to the Board regarding agriculture, climate and supply-chain matters.
 Furthermore, he has held a significant number of shares of the Company for some time, providing prospective on long-term shareholder interests.